SOSTOOLS Version 4.00 Sum of Squares Optimization Toolbox for MATLAB: What Does

 \section{What \name\ Does}

 Currently, sum of squares programs are solved by reformulating them as semidefinite programs (SDPs), which in turn are solved efficiently e.g.\ using interior point methods.
 Several commercial as well as non-commercial software packages are available for solving SDPs.
 While the conversion from SOSPs to SDPs can be manually performed for small size instances or tailored for specific problem classes, such a conversion can be quite cumbersome to perform in general.
 It is therefore desirable to have a computational aid that automatically performs this conversion for general SOSPs.
 This is exactly where \name\ comes to play.
 It automates the conversion from SOSP to SDP, calls the SDP solver, and converts the SDP solution back to the solution of the original SOSP.
-At present there is an interface between \name\ and the following free MATLAB based SDP solvers: i) SeDuMi \cite{Stu99}, ii) SDPT3 \cite{TohTT99}, iii) CSDP \cite{Bor99}, iv) SDPNAL \cite{ZhaST10} and SDPA \cite{YFNNFKG10}.
+At present there is an interface between \name\ and the following free MATLAB based SDP solvers: i) SeDuMi \cite{Stu99}, ii) SDPT3 \cite{TohTT99}, iii) CSDP \cite{Bor99}, iv) SDPNAL \cite{ZhaST10}, v) SDPNAL+ \cite{YanST15}, vi) SDPA \cite{YFNNFKG10}, and MOSEK~\cite{mosek_2021}.
 This whole process is depicted in Figure~\ref{Fig1}.

 In the original release of \name, polynomials are implemented solely as symbolic objects, making full use of the capabilities of the MATLAB Symbolic Math Toolbox.
 This gives to the user the benefit of being able to do all polynomial manipulations using the usual arithmetic operators: \verb"+", \verb"-", \verb"*", \verb"/", \verb"^"; as well as operations such as differentiation, integration, point evaluation, etc. In addition, this provides the possibility of interfacing with the Maple\footnote{A registered trademark of Waterloo Maple Inc.} symbolic engine and the Maple library (which is very advantageous).
-On the other hand, this prohibited those without access to the Symbolic Toolbox (such as those using the student edition of MATLAB) from using \name.
-In the current \name\ release, the user has the option of using an alternative custom-built polynomial object, along with some basic polynomial manipulation methods to represent and manipulate polynomials.
+Unfortunately, not all users have access to the MATLAB Symbolic Math Toolbox.
+Furthermore, the Symbolic Math Toolbox has rather high computation and memory complexity.
+As a result, starting with SOSTOOLS v3.01 (although we continue to support the Symbolic Math Toolbox) we now highly recommend using our alternative custom-built polynomial multipoly (\texttt{pvar}) object to construct SOSP problems.
+Significantly, starting with SOSTOOLS v4.00, use of these multipoly objects allows the user to leverage the significant speedups associated with the internal \texttt{dpvar} decision variable structure.